 Victoria

 Victoria is British Columbia’s capital city, but it’s not a stodgy government town.
-It has a beautiful harbour, interesting museums, historical buildings, a foodie scene, and easy access to beaches and trails.
-I’ve visited Victoria countless times as I have several good friends who live there.
-One of my favourite things to do in Victoria is to bike the flat, scenic, and quiet Lochside and Galloping Goose trails.
-I also love walking in Beacon Hill park or along the Waterfront Trail on Dallas Road.
+It has a beautiful harbour, interesting museums, historic buildings, a foodie scene, and easy access to beaches and trails.
+I’ve visited Victoria countless times because I have several good friends who live there.

 For indoor activities, I like the Royal British Columbia Museum and Craigdarroch Castle.
 Victoria’s compact downtown also is a great place to shop.
 I can’t go to Victoria without going to the fabulous Silk Road Tea store.
 If you want amazing baking, head to Fol Epi in Vic West.
 The croissants are sooo good.